Macro feature to configure model dimensions

 Dim swAssy As SldWorks.AssemblyDoc

-Set swAssy = Model
+Set swAssy = model

 Dim swEditTargetComp As SldWorks.Component2